pliat963/Treasure-Hunt-Red/README.md

    - SECRETS.h - placed at treasure_hunt/hunter, treasure_hunt/treasures/treasure1 and treasure_hunt/treasures/treasure2.
       contains wifi passwords, to be replaced by the real passwords

-- ASSETS directory - contains a paraboic reflector 3d-print file, used for one treasure
+- ASSETS directory - contains a paraboic reflector 3d-print file, used for the hunter

 - User Interface.pdf - describes how to use the project